-SFMD is dedicated to providing professional development opportunities for all employees and recognizes this development of its employees as an important element of its organizational mission.
+SFMD is dedicated to providing professional development opportunities for all employees.
 This program provides financial assistance for courses that are required to expand the employee's knowledge and improve overall job skills, job-related requirements or complete a college degree program.